 What might I have to pay?

-Fees charged by your bank.
-If the lender attempts to withdraw money from your account and there is insufficient funds, your bank may authorise the payment but charge you an unauthorised-overdraft fee.
-Make sure that you have enough money to cover your repayments on the day they are due.
+- Fees charged by your bank.
+If the lender attempts to withdraw money from your account and there are insufficient funds, your bank may authorise the payment but charge you an unauthorised overdraft fee.
+Make sure you have enough money to cover your repayments on the day they are due.

 What can I use my payday loan for?

 Though payday loans can be used for a wide range of purposes, they’re generally designed to cover unexpected expenses.
 Common uses for payday loans include forgotten bills, car repairs, emergency medical expenses or any other sudden event.
 Payday loans are unlikely to help when it comes to ongoing financial issues, however.

 Here are some common scenarios:

 Could a payday loan help?

 |To fix a fault on your car, costing around £400|